tudorw/takecare/README.md

 Here are a few more third-party certifications similar to B Corporation, Fair Trade, Bluesign, and Forest Stewardship Council (FSC):

 Global Organic Textile Standard (GOTS)
+'
+Yes, Patagonia is GOTS compliant.
+They have been certified since 2014.
+The document that specifies their commitments is the GOTS Standard.
+The GOTS Standard is a set of requirements for the production, processing, labelling, and trading of organic textiles.
+It covers the entire textile supply chain, from the cultivation of the raw materials to the final product.
+The GOTS Standard ensures that organic textiles are produced in a way that is socially and environmentally responsible.

+Patagonia is committed to using organic materials and to producing their products in a sustainable way.
+They believe that everyone deserves to enjoy the outdoors, and they want to make sure that they are doing their part to protect the environment.
+Patagonia is a leader in the sustainable clothing industry, and they are working to make a difference in the world.

+Here are some of the benefits of GOTS certification:

+It ensures that organic textiles are produced in a way that is socially and environmentally responsible.
+It protects the health of workers and consumers.
+It conserves natural resources.
+It promotes biodiversity.
+It supports sustainable farming practices.
+It reduces pollution.
+It improves working conditions.
+If you are looking for sustainable clothing, Patagonia is a great option.
+They are committed to using organic materials and to producing their products in a way that is socially and environmentally responsible.'
 LEED (Leadership in Energy and Environmental Design) ISO 14001 (Environmental Management Systems) Rainforest Alliance